Frederic Rzewski: Personal life and death

 In 1963, Rzewski married Nicole Abbeloos; they had five children.
 While Rzewski never divorced Abbeloos, his companion for about the last 20 years of his life was Françoise Walot, with whom he had two children.
 He also had five grandchildren.

-Rzewski died of an apparent heart attack in Montiano, Tuscany, Italy, on June 26, 2021, at the age of 83.
+Rzewski died of an apparent heart attack in Montiano, Tuscany, Italy, on June 26, 2021, aged 83.

 Appraisal

-Nicolas Slonimsky said of Rzewski in 1993: "He is furthermore a granitically overpowering piano technician, capable of depositing huge boulders of sonoristic material across the keyboard without actually wrecking the instrument."
-Michael Schell called Rzewski "the most important living composer of piano music, and surely one of the dozen or so most important living American composers".
+Nicolas Slonimsky called Rzewski "a granitically overpowering piano technician, capable of depositing huge boulders of sonoristic material across the keyboard without actually wrecking the instrument."
+In 2018, Michael Schell deemed him "the most important living composer of piano music, and surely one of the dozen or so most important living American composers".

-In Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau reviewed Coming Together/Attica/Moutons de Panurge, an album recorded with vocals by performance artist Steve Ben Israel and released in 1973 by Opus One Records.
-"The design of 'Coming Together' is simple, even minimal", Christgau said.
-"Steve ben Israel reads and rereads one of Sam Melville's letters from Attica over a jazzy, repetitious vamp.
-Yet the result is political art as expressive and accessible as Guernica.
-In ben Israel's interpretation, Melville's prison years have made him both visionary and mad, and the torment of his incarceration is rendered more vivid by the nagging intensity of the music.
-The [LP's] other side features a less inspiring political piece and a percussion composition, each likable but not compelling, but that's a cavil.
-'Coming Together' is amazing."
+In Christgau's Record Guide: Rock Albums of the Seventies (1981), music critic and journalist Robert Christgau called the premiere recording of Coming Together "amazing" and "political art as expressive and accessible as Guernica".